YoonkyungKim/MusicAppetizer/README.md

 A web app that recommends music from countries around the world based on your favorite artists using Spotify API

+How to use:
+1. Login to Spotify
+2. Enter your favorite artists
+3. Select a country where you want to listen to popular music in that country

+- This recommendation is based on the Top 50 of each country, so it may include music from other countries
 - in progress